GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/3-RC Models/README.md

 To isolate the effect of RC order, all non-model factors are held constant:

-- Same datasets (`OneCycle_1–3`)
+- Same datasets (OneCycle_1 to 3)
 - Same sampling terminal voltages (13 points from 3.0 to 4.2 V)
 - Same downstream estimator (multi-task PLSR)
 - Same cross-validation protocol
 - Same evaluation metrics

 Only the RC model order differs.